-I first stayed with Rehman, Sitara, and their incredible family six years ago on my very first backpacking trip to Pakistan.
-They live in the mountain village of Ghulkin in the Hunza Valley and have been an integral part of both Epic Backpacker Tours as well as my individual journeys in Pakistan.
+I first stayed with Sitara and her incredible family six years ago on my very first backpacking trip to Pakistan.
+They live in the mountain village of Ghulkin in the Hunza Valley and have been an integral part of my journeys in Pakistan.

 Over the years, I’ve visited many times and spending time living, playing, and joking around with them is always the highlight of my trip.

 I truly feel like I have family in Pakistan, and it’s a great feeling.
 Getting the chance to see kids grow up has been honestly amazing.
 Every time I return, they’re a bit older, a bit bigger, and a bit more rambunctious.

 I’m almost inclined to order a couple of mini-Will clones from the catalogue…

 A couple of weeks into my trip, I met a solo female backpacker, and now TBB team member Samantha.

 Samantha is a skilled travel writer who has spent a boatload of time in Pakistan and has spent nearly 12 months total in the country.
 (Check out her blog at Intentional Detours!)